-FIRST YEAR: FIRST SEMESTER 101: MANAGEMENT PROCESS
+MBAC 101: MANAGEMENT PROCESS

-The Objective of this paper is to familiarize the student with basic management concepts and behavioral process in the organization
+The Objective of this paper is to familiarize the student with basic management concepts and behavioural process in the organization

 Lecture, Seminar, Role Play and Case Study.

 Evolution of Management thought, Managerial process, Functions, Skills and Roles in an Organization - Decision making and Problem solving.
 Understanding and managing group processes - Group decision making.